dotnet/docs/docs/orleans/host/monitoring/index.md

 #### Reminders

-A collection of reminder meters that are used to monitor the reminder layer.
+The following table represents a collection of reminder meters that are used to monitor the Orleans reminder layer.

 | Meter name | Type | Description |
 |--|--|--|